Emmanuelle Guyon, the mirror of your emotions

 Movement necklace

-To stay in the same spirit, we have designed a pendant inspired by an Olmec stamp, representing a foot.
-This motif evokes movement, symbolizing the shift from one point to another.
-We named it "Movement" because it represents a foot nested within another, suggesting the idea of steps.
-This pendant embodies the dynamics and energy of movement, reminding us of vitality and constant progression in life.
+In the same spirit, we have designed a pendant inspired by an Olmec stamp, depicting a foot.
+This motif evokes movement, symbolizing the transition from one point to another.
+We named it "Movement," as it portrays one foot interlocked with another, suggesting the idea of successive steps.
+This pendant embodies the dynamic energy of movement, symbolizing vitality and the constant progression in life.

 Eclipse necklace that takes up the Aztec motif of the sun and the night